Marwerk/coyotiv-graduation-project/README.md

 - Implement a contact form for customers to send queries or feedback directly to the hotel management, further enhancing customer engagement and satisfaction.

-## Next steps:

-> **De Long's Feedback 06.07**
->
-> - Use the lean Ux canvas for yourself to determine a unique value proposition for the whole app
-> - Let your friend do the lean canvas as well
-> - Meet up and discuss.
-Create a third version
-> - integrate the new approach into your proposal

 ---